 We have to eat food and drink fluids every day to get the amount of water and nutrients our bodies need.

 With IV fluid replacement and feeding tubes, doctors and nurses need to watch the person very closely in a hospital.
-But a family member or another caregiver can do hypodermoclysis at home after a doctor or nurse shows him or her how to do it.
+But a family member or another caregiver can do hypodermoclysis at home.
+A doctor or nurse can show them how to do it.

 How does hypodermoclysis work?

-A “drip chamber,” or small window, in the tube shows how fast the fluid is dripping.
+A small window, or “drip chamber,” in the tube shows how fast the fluid is dripping.
 A roller clamp controls the speed of the drip.
 Your doctor will decide how fast the fluid should drip.
 Your doctor will show you how to control the drip and tell you when to check it at home.
 You can ask your doctor for help if you have questions or problems.
 A nurse or doctor should replace the needle every 4 to 7 days so the flesh around the needle does not become infected.

 What are the common problems with hypodermoclysis and what should I do?

 Most of the time, hypodermoclysis is safe.
-Sometimes though, there can be problems.
+Sometimes, though, problems do occur.
 Here are a few things that might happen during hypodermoclysis:

 - The speed of the drip changes or the drip stops.
 Your doctor will show you how to control the flow rate by rolling the roller clamp.